 •Sentinel Integrity Solutions, Inc. vs. Jody Olson, et. al., No. 01-12-00370-CV (Tex.
 App.—Houston [1st Dist.]
 October 22, 2013, no pet. h.) (appeal involving enforceability of employment covenant not to compete and attorneys fees)

 •Chavers v.
 Morrow, 449 Fed.Appx.
-411 (5th Cir.2011) (at trial and on appeal involving whether constitutional procedural due process was violated)
+411 (5th Cir.2011) (summary judgment and appeal involving whether constitutional procedural due process was violated)

 •Ellen v.
 Brazos County Bail Bond Bd., 127 S.W.3d42 (Tex.
 App.—Houston [14th Dist.]
-2003, no pet.) (at trial and on appeal involving issue of discretion of Bail Bond Board to promulgate uniform rules)
+2003, no pet.) (de novo administrative trial and on appeal involving issue of discretion of Bail Bond Board to promulgate uniform rules)

 •Piro v.
 Sarofim, 80 S.W.3d 717 (Tex.
 App.—Houston [1st Dist.]
-2002, no pet.) (represented estate of wife who, during her lifetime, was represented by high profile divorce law firm and lawyers who breached fiduciary duties)
+2002, no pet.) (appellate representation of estate of wife who, during her lifetime, was represented by high profile divorce law firm and lawyers who breached fiduciary duties)

 •Praesel v.
 Johnson, 967 S.W.2d 391 (Tex.
 1998) (appeal in the Texas Supreme Court involving issue of first impression whether an epileptic's doctor has a duty to the driving public)

 •H.E.
 Butt Grocery Co. v.
 National Union Fire Ins.
 Co. of Pittsburgh, Pa., 150 F.3d 526 (5th Cir.
 1998) (appeal involving insurance coverage question of what constitutes an "occurrence")